 Most of these retrofitted units were implemented in the Asia Pacific region and in the European Union.
 The ASDA supermarket chain in the United Kingdom reported that they consumed fourteen percent less energy on the systems using R-407F when comparing it to R-404A.

 Along with the added efficiency these stores and business will be in compliance with the European Union’s F-Gas regulation from 2015.
-The EU regulation can be found by clicking here, but the main goal is to reduce the EU’s HFC usage by 1/4 of 2014 levels by the year 2030.
+The EU regulation’s main goal is to reduce the EU’s HFC usage by 1/4 of 2014 levels by the year 2030.

 R-407F is an HFC refrigerant and as I mentioned above HFC’s will be going away.
 Honeywell does offer a lower GWP under their new Solstice Hydrofluoroolefins refrigerant line.
 This refrigerant is called N40 or R-448A.
 R-448A has a GWP of 1,273 which is sixty-eight percent lower than 404A.
 This HFO refrigerant is also rated as an A1 by the ASHRAE classification.
 That means low toxicity and low flammability.
 The downside to alternative HFO refrigerants is the price.
 Hopefully, as time goes on the price will eventually lower to be closer to HFCs.

 As the years pass by we will begin to see more HFO’s, like the R-448A that I mentioned above, come into the marketplace.
 While HFC’s are going away the push is on to shrink the GWP of refrigerants as much and as quickly as possible.
 Even though R-407F will most likely be replaced by an HFO refrigerant in the near future Honeywell is still seeing outstanding success in converting systems over to their 407F.
 It’s better to start converting now and save some carbon than wait until the ‘perfect’ refrigerant comes along.